damotamas/plumber/README.md

 # plumber
-A thin websocket testing app using AngularJS.
+A thin websocket testing client with JSON frames, built with AngularJS.

 Installing
 ----------